 As a non-profit associate of Amazon, the Synagogue Council receives a percentage of every sale initiated from our web site.
 Please click here for all your Amazon.com purchases.

 Thank you very much for your support of SCM!

-Our "Tour de Teperow" will take us from Boston's oldest surviving active synagogue building, through the urban neighborhoods of Roxbury and Dorchester, to suburban synagogues, and to the Baker Street Jewish cemeteries, where so much of our community history lives.
+On Sunday, November 2nd, a busload of enthusiastic learners celebrated Alan Teperow's career through a tour of the Jewish stories and places that map his remarkable journey.
+The Synagogue Council's "Tour de Teperow" took us from Newton's oldest surviving active synagogue building, through the urban neighborhoods of Roxbury and Dorchester, to synagogues in Randolph and Milton, and to the Beth El Cemetery on Baker Street, where so much of our community history lives.

 Annual Tribute Celebration Pays Special Tribute

 Alan Teperow Makes a Dramatic Announcement and Surprises Marilin Lipman for 15 Years at SCM

 Temple Aliyah in Needham was the venue for this year's Annual Tribute Celebration, held on June 11, 2014 with close to 300 people in attendance.
 A magical evening was enjoyed by friends and family of our honorees — Leonard Davidson, Rabbi Sara Paasche-Orlow and Benjamin Sigel — as well as leaders of the Greater Boston Jewish community, SCM Board members and supporters, and those who came to surprise Marilin Lipman who had just completed 15 years with the Synagogue Council.